websight-archive/roadmap/README.md

 - **Page Management** - provides functionalities to create pages and arrange them in a hierarchy.
 - **Assets Management** - helps to organise assets like images, videos, or documents.
 - **Admin Tools** - support administration activities.

+### Types

+We use the following types to categorize topics:

+- **Feature** - new functionality or capability for a given application or module
+- **UX** - improved experience for an existing feature

 ## Disclaimer